 Bubinga, also known as African rosewood, grows to massive size in the tropical forests of Central and West Africa.
 This tree commonly yields boards over four feet wide.
 The wood is medium red-brown with veining of reds and sometimes purple.
 The grain is often irregular and shows a variety of attractive patterns.
 Bubinga is very hard, very dense, and has a fine texture that polishes to a high gloss.

 We are always on the lookout for interesting woods, especially woods with striking color or great figure.
 So, we frequently have other woods available in limited quantities.

-- Ski shuttle runners are available in cherry, ash, walnut, hickory and maple.
-The runners are steam-bent, and only these five woods are suitable for steam-bending.
+- Ski shuttle runners are available in cherry, walnut and maple.
+The runners are steam-bent, and only these woods are suitable for steam-bending.
 The central rib of the ski shuttle can be made from any wood that we have available.

 - Boat shuttles, including end-feed shuttles, are available in all woods except where noted.

 - Swedish-style shuttles, super slim shuttles and poke shuttles are available in any wood we currently have in stock.